abbbi/virtnbdbackup/README.md

 ## Remote Restore

-Restoring to a remote host is possible too:
+Restoring to a remote host is possible too, same options as during backup apply.
+The following example will restore the virtual machine from the local directory `/tmp/backupset` to the remote system "hypervisor", alter its configuration and register the virtual machine:

 ```
 virtnbdrestore -U qemu+ssh://root@hypervisor/system --ssh-user root -cD -i /tmp/backupset -o /remote/target